ShaikhaDAAHTest/shaikhadaahtest.github.io/_pages/chbtn.md

 ![alt text](/assets/images/aFilter3.png)

 The frequent terms "Black," "white," "curved lines," "space," and "rectilinear" in the Czech word cloud point towards a strong emphasis on abstract, and perhaps modern or contemporary art forms.
-Terms like "four" and "stories" may hint at narrative techniques or the frequent use of seriality in the artworks.
+Whats also likely is that the frequently found artist František Kupka could be a significant contributor to the word cloud.
+His style is very abstract, monochromatic, and involves an interplay between lines and space.
+It would be interesting to consider the possibility that one singular artist could be shaping the narrative of this entire culture as represented in the APA.

 ![alt text](/assets/images/aFilter1.png)